MobileChromeApps/experimental/calculator_chrome/README.md

 * The use of images for the calculator buttons makes resizing them impossible.
 I replaced them with appropriately styled table cells.
 This was the most complex change I had to make.
     * Had to remove several pieces of CSS hardcoded with the size of the window.
 The fixed size of the calculator popup was absolutely baked deeply into this code.
 * The `overflow: scroll` was problematic because it requires a fixed height.
 I ended up using `position: absolute` for both the calculator display and the buttons, setting `top`, `bottom`, `left` and `right` instead of `padding`.
 Then the `overflow: scroll` started working.
+* I used the same trick as mobile-spec to have a cordova.js that adds a `<script>` tag to the document for either `cordova.android.js` or `cordova.ios.js` depending on `navigator.userAgent.indexOf('Android')`.
+A similar hack may prove necessary to add platform-specific CSS.

 ## APIs